-Students taking between 6 and 11 semester credit hours who achieve a grade point average of 3.5 or better, excluding remedial courses, I and IP grades, will be eligible for recognition during the fall and spring semesters.
+Students taking between 6 and 11 semester credit hours who achieve a grade point average of 3.5 or better, excluding remedial courses and "I" grades, will be eligible for recognition during the fall and spring semesters.
 The Part-time Students' Honors List will not be computed during the summer sessions.
-Students on scholestic probation are not eligible for this honor.
+Students on scholastic probation are not eligible for this honor.

-GRADUATION WITH HONORS LIST.
+GRADUATION WITH HONORS LIST

-Students who graduate from Galveston College with an overall grade point average of 3.0 to 3.49 on all work taken at Galveston College will be graduated with "honors".
-Students achieving an overall grade point average of 3.5 or better on all work taken at Galveston College will be graduated with "high honors".
-These notations will be made on the Student's permanent record.
+Students who graduate from Galveston College in an Associate Degree program with an overall grade point average of 3.0 to 3.49 on all degree work taken at Galveston College will be graduated with "honors."
+Students achieving an overall grade point average of 3.5 or better on all degree work taken at Galveston College in an Associate Degree program will be graduated with "high honors."
+An outstanding graduate from each certificate program may be nominated for special recognition by the person in charge of the certificate program.
+Notations of such honors will be made on the student's permanent record.